Life in a random universe: Sciama's argument reconsidered: Discussion and Summary

 However, presuming that our knowledge of the fundamental constants is incomplete, we have shown the signature for a random universe can be reversed.
 For example, were our universe random with 42 fundamental constants (instead of the merely 29 currently known), and taking the shape of the human-compatible island of parameters as discussed above, there would be only $\simeq5.5\%$ chance of the set of those 29 currently known constants to lie within $5\%$ of the boundary where human life becomes impossible.
 Instead, the greatest likelihood would be to find these known constants to be far within the `projected' human-compatible island of universes, mimicking a universe built by intelligent design to create intelligence.

-Currently there is no direct evidence to support the claim that Sciama's statistical signature applies to our universe (outside of consistency with the null results from SETI\cite{SETI}).
+Currently there is no direct evidence to support the claim that Sciama's statistical signature applies to our universe (outside of consistency with the null results from SETI \cite{SETI}).
 However, this observation is in the context of fundamental theories which cannot yet explain everything about our universe, so there is a widely accepted expectation that new physics, along with additional fundamental constants, would be needed.
 Further, our current best guess for a fundamental theory, string theory, naturally contains a multiverse and hence a random selection mechanism.
 Combined with our analysis above, these reasoned expectations suggest the statistical prediction that \emph{at least} around a dozen fundamental constants, and possibly many more, are yet to be discovered to fully explain our universe.

-{Can any wider scientific lesson be learned from our arguments?
+Can any wider scientific lesson be learned from our arguments?
 Beyond the anthropic issues discussed here, they may be relevant to astronomy and indeed any field when viewed as a data science.
 After all, our analysis suggests potential pitfalls when considering how to interpret data sampled from constrained sets.
 In particular, unknown degrees of freedom are common in some systems and the viewing of low-dimensional `sections' of high-dimensional data is virtully the {\it sine qua non\/} of any data science strategy.
-For example, in Fig.~\ref{fig4} we consider random lines constrained within an $n=42$ dimensional hyperball of unit radius projected down to two dimensions.
-The humanly-accessible lower-dimensional view loses much of the variability in the `data' and so would lead to unreliable predictions about the actual behavior.}

-{Finally, humanity's looking out to the stars has always had at its heart a search for meaning.
-Curiously, it may well be that our analysis here shows, {\it not\/} how to create meaning `out of whole cloth,' but how to greatly enhance any scintilla.}
+Finally, humanity's looking out to the stars has always had at its heart a search for meaning.
+Curiously, it may well be that our analysis here shows, {\it not\/} how to create meaning `out of whole cloth,' but how to greatly enhance any scintilla.